 Several factors can affect the wholesale price of electricity in Victoria:

-The cheapest distribution networks are Citipower, United Energy and Jemena, covering central parts of Melbourne and metro areas.
+The cheap distribution networks are Citipower, United Energy and Jemena, covering central parts of Melbourne and metro areas.
 Customers in regional areas can expect to pay more under the Powercor and Ausnet networks.

-Customers on the cheapest Citipower rates pay up to $200 less per year than those in the most expensive Powercor network.
+Customers on the cheap Citipower rates pay up to $200 less per year than those in the most expensive Powercor network.

 During times of peak consumption, Victorians pay more for their electricity usage.
 Peak demand times are between 3 pm and 9 pm when people are using cooling or heating systems, televisions, lights and other household appliances.
 The cold Victorian winters can also cause peak demand for the use of heating.